cicaleseandrea/advent-of-code/README.md

 ## Requirements
-The project uses java 15 with *preview features*.

-You will need JDK 15.
-By default the project will look for it in `/Library/Java/JavaVirtualMachines/openjdk.jdk/Contents/Home`
+You will need JDK 17.
+By default the project will look for it in `/Library/Java/JavaVirtualMachines/temurin-17.0.1/Contents/Home`

 You can also specify your own JDK path like this when using gradle:

-`./gradlew <command> -Dorg.gradle.java.home=/path/to/java15`
+`./gradlew <command> -Dorg.gradle.java.home=/path/to/java17`

 ## Run Unit Tests
 Run all tests: